vccvisualization/vccvisualization.github.io/README.md

 ## Local Builds
 If you are building the webpage for the first time, download and install [Jekyll](https://jekyllrb.com/docs/windows/) and [Ruby](https://rubyinstaller.org/).
 The steps are:
-1. Download and install a package manager version from RubyInstaller Downloads.
+1. Download and install a package manager version from RubyInstaller Downloads (tested version: Ruby+Devkit 3.3.7-1(x64)).
 2. Install Jekyll and Bundler via a command prompt window: `gem install jekyll bundler`
 3. Check if Jekyll installed properly: `jekyll -v`